 Photo credits: Tim Rand and Morgan Elmore.
 All rights reserved.

-The program is being made possible in part by a grant from the Central New York Community Foundation.
+This program has been made possible by a grants from the Mid-York Foundation and the Central New York Community Foundation.